The Starbucks menu is expansive and often confusing for those who have never been there.

 2. Decide if you want to change or add anything to your drink

-You can make several changes to your drink order, which is excellent if you have any allergies, food intolerances, or specific taste buds.
+You can make several changes to your drink order, which is excellent if you have allergies, food intolerances, or specific taste buds.

 Keep in mind that the customizations aren’t all available for every drink.